-Call your doctor if your baby or child develops unexplained blisters.
-Mention right away if your baby or child has any signs of infection around a blister, such as pus, redness, increasing pain or warm skin.
+Call your doctor if you or your child develops unexplained blisters.
+Mention right away if you see any signs of infection around a blister, such as pus, redness, increasing pain or warm skin.
 In some cases, your doctor may recommend immediate medical care.

-After examining your child, your doctor may refer you to a specialist in the diagnosis and treatment of skin conditions (dermatologist).
+After examining your or your child, your doctor may refer you to a specialist in the diagnosis and treatment of skin conditions (dermatologist).

 What you can do

-- Write down any signs and symptoms your child has been experiencing, and for how long.
+- List any signs and symptoms you or your child have been experiencing, and for how long.

 - Note any new sources of friction around the blistering areas, if any.
 For example, tell your doctor if your toddler has recently started walking or your older child has begun physical activities that put new pressure on the affected areas.

-- Write down key medical information, including other medical problems with which your baby or child has been diagnosed.
-Also list the names of all over-the-counter and prescription medications your child is taking, as well as any vitamins or supplements.
+- List key medical information, including other medical problems the affected person has received a diagnosis for.
+Also list the names of all over-the-counter and prescription medications he or she is taking, as well as any vitamins and supplements.